Internet-Draft Mission AuthZEN August 2026

 mission_status_expires_at:

-The deployment's maximum staleness bound, and the rule that a consequential action MUST fail closed when the Mission cannot be established as active within that bound, are defined by the runtime profile ([I-D.draft-mcguinness-mission-runtime]); the freshness object is only their wire representation.
+The deployment's maximum staleness bound, and the rule that a consequential action MUST fail closed when the Mission cannot be established as active within that bound, are defined by the runtime profile ([I-D.draft-mcguinness-mission-runtime]); mission_state_observation is only their wire representation.

 {